yutaro741/unit4/README.md

 This is the result.
 If the user is not logined:

 <img width="1680" alt="Screen Shot 2023-05-10 at 16 45 21" src="https://github.com/yutaro741/unit4/assets/111973553/70cccef4-dc3a-4be2-a273-5f8a20d55fc2">

+[figure 18]Header when user is not logined

 If the user is logined:

 <img width="1680" alt="Screen Shot 2023-05-10 at 16 45 29" src="https://github.com/yutaro741/unit4/assets/111973553/bd71731c-0105-4841-895d-9ac52ec6bf0f">

+[figure 19]Header when user logined

 So, the website gets very easy to change the screen from one and onother.